imregabor/lc-tcp-tools/README.md

   - `vis/`: browser based real time effects using Web Audio.
 Data is forwarded to `ws-server` for routing to the hardvare or for browser based display

+  - `mp3-srv/`: scripts to set up a simple mp3 file server accessible by player in `vis/`

   - `packet-dump.js`: node.js tool to capture TCP traffic from effects computer with timestamps

   - `replay-packet-dump.js`: node.js to replay captured TCP traffic from `stdin` over a TCP/IP